gabenespoli/dotfiles/keymap.md

 ### Semicolon Layer

-Arrow keys and navigation cluster, shifted number row, and volume.
+Arrow keys and some navigation, shifted number row, parenthesis, brackets, and some other symbols.

 ```
 ,------,------,------,------,------,------,------,------,------,------,------,------,------,------------,